 Similar to message statistics, lucky draws in live streaming also require the callback after sending a message.
 Specifically, the message content is detected, and users that hit the keywords of a lucky draw are added to the pool.

-The broadcast feature is currently available only for the Ultimate edition and needs to be enabled in the console.
+The broadcast feature is currently available only for the Premium edition and needs to be enabled in the console.

 For detailed directions on how to send a broadcast message on the business backend, see Broadcast Messaging of Audio-Video Group.